 Keep It Real and Evolve Over Time

-A great brand voice feels natural, not forced.
-And just like people evolve, brands do, too.
-Make sure your guidelines stay flexible and open to adjustments as your brand grows and connects with new audiences.
+Great brand voice feels natural, not forced.
+And just like people grow, brands do too.
+Make sure your guidelines stay flexible and open to adjustments as your brand develops and connects with new audiences.

 3 Great Brand Voice Examples